ericka-howard/ericka-howard.github.io/index.md

 ## What I'm working on right now:

-* I just presented at [Cascadia R Conf 2021](https://cascadiarconf.com/)!
-Check out my talk on *Addressing Gaps in Data Accessibility with Shiny Dashboards.* once it's on YouTube.
-* I've just graduated from the Oregon State University Statistics Graduate Program and started a new job as an Associate Data Scientist with The Hartford.
+* I've just been promoted to Data Scientist with The Hartford.
 We're doing a lot of really interesting work applying different machine learning algorithms!
 * Getting into Kaggle Competitions

 ## Some of my past projects: